Battle of Cape Gelidonya: Background

 In 1616, a royal decree by Philip III banned viceroys from engaging in privateering.
 The decision obstructed Viceroy of Sicily, the Duke of Osuna, who had achieved an unprecedented success through privateering actions after earning a license for it in 1613, attracting political enmities in the court which had likely influenced Philip's stance.
 Osuna resorted to bribery to maintain his activities, leading to his appointment as Viceroy of Naples in 1616, but at the same time, he decided to innovate in maritime tactics to maximize the power of the Spanish armada.
 His first move was to build a private fleet of sailing ships.

-Mainstream belief at the time was that sailing ships were inferior to the rowing ships commonly used in Mediterranean warfare, as it had been demonstrated in events like the Battle of Zonchio, where the Venetian naos used by both sides had failed due to lack of maneuverability and wind.
+Mainstream belief at the time was that sailing ships were inferior to the rowing ships commonly used in Mediterranean warfare, as it had been demonstrated in events like the Battle of Zonchio, where the Venetian carracks used by both sides failed due to a lack of maneuverability and wind.
 However, Osuna and Ensign Francisco de Ribera y Medina were convinced that western advances in artillery and shipbuilding had reversed the situation.
-Previously, the Dutch privateer Zymen Danseker, hired by the Regency of Algiers, had built several rudimentary sailing ships, which had turned out hard to defeat.
+Previously, the Dutch privateer Zymen Danseker, hired by the Regency of Algiers, had built several rudimentary sailing ships for their Barbary corsairs, which had turned out hard to defeat.
 Dauser then built a dozen of ships for the navy of the Ottoman Tunisia in 1612, but Osuna had the fleet destroyed in port in a night raid by captain Antonio Pimentel before it could set sail.

-Osuna started the building of several sailing ships, owned and funded by himself to ease burocracy.
+Osuna started the building of several sailing ships, owned and funded by himself to ease bureaucracy.
 In order to test their effectivity, Osuna ordered Ribera to raid the Tunisian port of La Goulette with the galleon San Juan Bautista.
 Ribera duly captured four Moor vessels with minimal casualties, an enormous success that confirmed their impressions.
 After reports of an Ottoman armada getting ready to attack Calabria, Ribera sailed off on 15 July from the Sicily to Eastern Mediterranean waters with five more ships.
 He was to undertake privateering against Ottoman vessels and ports in the area between Cyprus and the region of Çukurova, hoping to delay or divert the armada.